SymfonyCasts/api-platform3/sfcasts/custom-resource-item-provider.md

 ## URI Variables

-So this *does* fix the *collection* operation.
-Now, we need a way to get the date string from the URL so we can find the *one* quest that matches.
+So this *does* keep the *collection* operation working.
+Now, we need a way to extract the date string from the URL so we can find the *one* quest that matches.
 How can we get that? `dd($uriVariables)`.

-When we refresh... we have a `dayString` inside!
+When we refresh... behold: there's a `dayString` inside!
 Notice that, in `DailyQuest`, we never configure what the URL should look like.
 You *can* do that, but by default, API Platform *automatically* figures out what the route and URL should look like.
 Run: